Eric Chan, Oakland Operations Associate | eric [at] apen4ej [dot] org

 Mei-ying has served as the Operations Director at the Asian Pacific Environmental Network (APEN) since 2008.
 She is committed to helping to establish and further support strong organizations advancing our collective struggles for justice.
 Prior to beginning her tenure at APEN, Mei-ying worked for five years at the School of Unity and Liberation (SOUL), three years of which was as Co-Director.
 She has also worked as an 8th grade English and History teacher in Oakland, and is the proud mama to a joyful and energetic 4-year old who teaches her lessons daily.
 Mei-ying currently represents APEN on the coordinating committee for the Grassroots Global Justice Alliance.
 She also sits on the Board of Directors at the Rockwood Leadership Institute.

-Alvina Wong is the lead organizer at Asian Pacific Environmental Network’s Oakland Organizing Project.
+Alvina Wong is the Oakland Organizing Director at the Asian Pacific Environmental Network.
 In her role, she fights the displacement of low-income and working-class Chinese immigrants and secures opportunities for clean, quality and sustainable jobs for immigrant families.
 She has led campaigns to stop evictions of SRO tenants, win community benefits to preserve Oakland Chinatown, and build the leadership of impacted immigrants to fight for environmental justice.
 Recognizing the role policies can play to protect the most impacted and vulnerable communities, she leads her team to continue intergenerational org

 Miya Yoshitani, Executive Director | miya [at] apen4ej [dot] org